 Here are the most hated college football teams, and some reasons why we despise them:

 — Alabama Crimson Tide: From recruiting to national championships to tug-of-war competitions, Nick Saban and the gang just keep on winning everything in sight.

 — Ohio State Buckeyes: The Urban Meyer/Zach Smith debacle of 2018, plus Brutus the Buckeye is the most ridiculous mascot in all the land.
 I mean, it’s a nut with a face on it.

-— Notre Dame Fighting Irish: They haven’t been relevant since Sean Astin starred as Rudy Ruettiger in that 1993 movie, yet they act like because they have Touchdown Jesus they’re somehow special.
+— Notre Dame Fighting Irish: They haven’t been relevant since Sean Astin starred as Rudy Ruettiger in that 1993 movie, yet they act like because they have Touchdown Jesus that they’re somehow special.

 — Penn State Nittany Lions: They hide in their little town deep in the middle of central Pennsylvania, and 80 percent of the population can’t tell you one thing that’s 10 miles outside the city limits.

 — Michigan Wolverines: They have one national title since 1949 and act like because they have cool helmets, that makes them important.
 Plus, I think just about everybody hates head coach Jim Harbaugh and his khakis.

 — USC Trojans: The pretty boys on the West Coast still won’t move on from Pete Carroll’s team in the 2000s.
 There’s not much to see in the Pac-12 these days, especially at USC.

 — Texas Longhorns: Just because they carry the state’s name doesn’t make them important.
 The 1970s called, and they want their dynasty back.

 — Oklahoma Sooners: Baker Mayfield.
 End of story.

 — Nebraska Cornhuskers: Aside from those four years in the 1990s, what else have they done?
 Stop acting like you’re “on the rise” once again.